-Psst … mocktails might help you save calories, too.
+Psst … alcohol-free drinks might help you save calories, too.

 You’ve probably already heard this number before, but the average Thanksgiving meal—including appetizers and dessert—can easily hit 3,000 calories.
 If you’re also imbibing throughout the day, that number swells even higher.
 Not only do the wine calories add up, but let’s face it: Most people tend to eat more when they’re tipsy.